Clyde Radcliff Exterminates AIl The Unfriendly Repulsive Earth-ridden Slime

 Here are some screen shots from a very poor version

-Quite well drawn but I still prefer the Oliver Frey C64 Original.
+The front of the box is quite well drawn but I still prefer the Oliver Frey C64 Original.

 Creature Feature - The Diary of a Game - Part 1